Bandra Kurla Complex: Subjects

-BKC houses a number of commercial buildings including Jammu & Kashmir Bank, National Business Centre, National Stock Exchange, SEBI, SIDBI, ONGC, Punjab National Bank, Twitter India, NABARD, Nita Mukesh Ambani Cultural Centre, ICICI Bank, Canara Bank, Citibank, Dena Bank, Bank of Baroda, State Bank of India, Bank of India, Kotak Mahindra Bank,Bandhan Bank, Bharat Diamond Bourse, Unit Trust of India, Dhirubhai Ambani International School, IL&FS, Amazon.com, Spotify, Asian Heart Institute, Dow Chemicals, American School of Bombay, Institute of Chartered Accountants of India, Fortune 2000, Jio World Centre, Jio World Drive and Jio World Garden.
+BKC houses a number of commercial buildings including Jammu & Kashmir Bank, National Business Centre, National Stock Exchange, SEBI, SIDBI, ONGC, Punjab National Bank, NABARD, Nita Mukesh Ambani Cultural Centre, ICICI Bank, Canara Bank, Citibank, Bank of Baroda, State Bank of India, Bank of India, Kotak Mahindra Bank, Bandhan Bank, Bharat Diamond Bourse, Unit Trust of India, Dhirubhai Ambani International School, IL&FS, Amazon.com, Spotify, Asian Heart Institute, Dow Chemicals, American School of Bombay, Institute of Chartered Accountants of India, Fortune 2000, Jio World Centre, Jio World Drive and Jio World Garden.
 It also hosts the first Apple Store in India called the "Apple BKC".

 It also is home to the Mumbai Cricket Association's cricket ground, the Consulate General of the United States, Mumbai and the British Deputy High Commission, Rustomjee Seasons, Hubtown Sunstone, Ten BKC, Kalpataru Magnus, Kalpataru Sparkle, and Rustomjee Oriana.

 More than 400,000 (4 lakh) people work in various offices throughout the BKC.

 It covers 370 hectares of once low-lying land on either side of the Mithi river, Vakola Nalla and Mahim Creek.
 The area had poor surface drainage and was severely affected by pollution in the Mahim Creek.
 One of the important features of the channelisation of Mithi river and Vakola Nalla was to improve their water-carrying capacity and reduce pollution.
 Mithi River for about 4.5 km of its length from Mahim Causeway to C.S.T.
 Road Bridge and its tributary Vakola Nalla, for 2.5 km of its length, have been channelised for an average 60 m and 40 m bed widths respectively, thereby improving the hydraulic features of these two important water courses in the BKC area.

 The commercial development in BKC includes private and government offices (state and central), banks, wholesale establishments, etc. and will provide ultimately about 2,000,000 jobs in the area.
 The MMRDA has so far developed 19 hectares of marshy land in the 'E' Block where a number of office buildings have been constructed.
 These buildings together provide an office space of 174,000 square metres with a potential to accommodate 17,400 jobs.
 An Urban Plaza and Park named 'CITY PARK' has been developed on an area of about 22,500 square metres in this block.

 In recent years, BKC overtook South Mumbai to become the third most-prominent business district in Maharashtra, after Mumbai's Nariman Point and Cuffe Parade.
 However, a lack of public transportation options in the area (including rail, metro, etc.), in addition to the soft marshland on which BKC is based, have challenged the further development of the area, such as the construction of skyscrapers and high-rises.
 Despite this, it is expected by 2030 that BKC and Parel will be more prominent commercial hubs than Nariman Point and Cuffe Parade.